komaldhondkar/Smart_Home_Data_Processing_project/README.md

+Developed a few machine learning models to compare the energy consumption throughout smart homes to analyze overall consumption.
+Showcase the efficiency of smart homes over traditional homes, considering energy consumption.
+Worked on a large dataset and performed the data cleansing operations to use clean data for prediction.

 ### The weather and energy dataset
 The dataset contains the readings with a time span of 1 minute of house appliances in kW from a smart meter and weather conditions of that particular region.